Malcolm Atkin Military Research

 In 1939/40 there was still a good deal of suspicion within both the War Office and SIS on the reliability of wireless both for battlefield communication and collecting intelligence.
 The original function of the SDB was confused by its inheritance from the Home Defence Scheme of SIS Section D, which at the time was trying to move from serving as an anti-invasion guerrilla force to something more akin to a long term resistance (to the dismay of SIS HQ who saw this as a potential threat to the security of the actual resistance in Section VII).
 The driver of War Office interest in the HDS had primarily been to take over itsguerrilla resources, but it discovered that the Intelligence (Special Duties) branch of the HDS came as part of the package!
 As the SDB, this intelligence network now had to be converted into a form that the War Office (who were never in the business of creating resistance organisations and for whom this concept was abhorant when applied to Britain) could use.
 Thanks to Section D, the initial methodology was drawn from traditional SIS pre-wireless practice - but was a methodology best applied to occupied or neutral countries having settled conditions.
 It consisted of a ponderous mechanism of agents, 'runners' and 'cut-outs' passing on written messages.
 Crucially, their main contact was with just a small number of Intelligence Officers scattered around the coastline of the east and south coasts.
 The latter were, in the main, not fit young 'James Bond' types but older men selected because they could be spared from front line service and they had no guerrilla warfare training themselves.
 The War Establishment of 11 July 1940 allowed for just 11 Intelligence Officers to cover the whole country, plus 2 officers at HQ.
 Such a system was poorly designed to fulfil the current War Office expectation that the SDB would provide immediate battlefield intelligence in what was expected to be a rapid 'blitzkrieg' with no settled front line to cross.
 This was despite the optimistic intention of the Auxiliary Units (at a time when its CO admitted to 'cranking up' the organisation to secure govrnment support) to ‘provide a system of intelligence, whereby the regular forces in the field can be kept informed of what is happening behind the enemy’s lines.’
 In practice, any intelligence the SDB gathered using this method was likely to be out of date before it ever reached its destination.
 The main notification of enemy presence was likely to come from the telephone-equipped Coastguard Service and Royal Observer Corps, quickly providing intelligence for the mobile 'Phantom' patrols of the GHQ Reconnaissance Unit to move into a target area.
 It was 'Phantom', considered the only unit in the BEF that had reliable wirelesss communications, that was given the main credit for collecting battlefield intelligence in 1940.
 There was no intention that the SDB would serve any 'resistance' function, especially as the assumption was that the Operational Branch, with whom they had no official contact anyway, would be wiped out in a matter of days.
 Instead, 'resistance' was left as a matter for SIS Section VII.
 A key principle of SIS strategy in encouraging early resistance organisations abroad was that this should be layered.
 One body would provide a short term response to invasion but in the expectation that it would not survive.
 This should have no contact with a more permanent resistance organisation that would take no part in the actual invasion, in order to protect its existence.
 This was a principle also carried forward into the Cold War.
 It is easy to see how this principle applied to the SDB in its relationship to Section VII.

 From 1941 the SDB was finally able to develop a wireless network based on the novel TRD VHF set and using as a model the pyramid structure of the Observer Corps posts (which used a dedicated field telephone system).
 The principal attraction of the TRD was that, as in the Observer Corps, its system of voice transmission made it suitable for mass civilian use without the need for extensive training.
-Although an undoubted improvement on the initial reliance on 'runners', the Special Duties wireless network, despite the ingenuity of the hidden OUT Stations, was still likely to be broken in the first days of invasion - as soon as the army HQs moved location in what experience suggested would be a fast-moving campaign.
+Although an undoubted improvement on the initial reliance on 'runners', the Special Duties wireless network, despite the ingenuity of the hidden OUT Stations, was still likely to be broken in the first days of invasion - as soon as the army HQs and the associated IN Stations (sited in surface nissen huts until 1942) were either obliterated by dive bombing or obliged to move location in what experience suggested would be a fast-moving campaign.
+Nonetheless, in those first few hours or days after invasion they could have provided a valuable source of intelligence on the initial enemy landings after the Observer Corps and Coastguard posts had been wiped out.

-The self-evident limitation of the TRD in any 'resistance' scenario is demonstrated by the fact that the Control IN stations, located just c.15 miles from the coast, relied on the continued presence of army support via Royal Signals or ATS operators from Auxiliary Units (Signals).
+The self-evident limitation of the TRD in any longer-term 'resistance' scenario is demonstrated by the fact that the Control IN stations, located just c.15 miles from the coast, relied on the continued presence of army support via Royal Signals or ATS operators from Auxiliary Units (Signals).
 The wireless network as a whole was entirely dependent on a continuing Royal Signals presence to ensure its fixed directional aerials maintained a link to the IN stations, which were based at army HQs.
 Until 1942 the IN Stations were sited in surface huts, vulnerable to dive bombing.
 Ironically, the underground IN Stations were only provided from 1942, as the risk of invasion was decreasing.
-As the IN Stations were expected to move with army HQs during a rapid blitzkrieg, it is likely that the OUT Stations would quickly become out of touch, with the network consequently collapsing in a matter of days.

 Today the attraction of the iconic hidden wireless stations obscure the fragility of this system.
 Nonetheless the wireless network could have played some part in the wider notification system (alongside Coastal Service and Observer Corps) that was designed to provide an important, albeit brief, notification that the enemy blitzkrieg had penetrated a locality, so that the 'Phantom' units could deploy to that particular area.
 Ironically, the original system of 'cut-outs' and 'runners' may well have played only a minor role in this plan, speed of transmission being of the essence - but their time would come!